 We are committed to paying all our people fairly and recognising their valuable contribution to the success of our business.
-In 2019, we became an accredited Living Wage employer, in addition to paying Living Wage rates to all our directly employed members, the Living Wage rate also applies to all contractors regularly working on CGI premises, such as our cleaning staff.
+In 2019, we became a Living Wage employer accredited by the Living Wage organisation.
+In addition to paying Real Living Wage rates or higher to all our directly employed members, the Real Living Wage rate also applies to all contractors regularly working on CGI premises, such as our cleaning staff.